jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 </table>

 {{% note %}}
-Finally, I got concerned, and went to my doctor in May of 2021.
-I told her what I was experiencing, and she of course mentioned it could be any number of things, but they would do some blood tests and then go from there.
-I heard back from the doctor later that day as I was finalizing my camping trip to Colorado.
 The nurse gave me these results, and then told me I had iron-deficiency anemia, to get on high doses of Iron, and they needed me to come in for some more tests the next week before they identified next steps.
 {{% /note %}}

 ---